Some duality and equivalence results: Introduction

+Throughout this paper, $R$ is a commutative Noetherian ring, $\fa$ is a proper ideal of $R$ and $M$ is an $R$-module.
+In the case where $R$ is local with maximal ideal $\fm$, $\hat{R}$ denotes the $\fm$-adic completion of $R$, $\E(R/\fm)$ denotes the injective hull of the residue field $R/\fm$ and $^{\vee}$ denotes the Matlis dual functor $\Hom_{R}(-,\E(R/\fm))$.
+The theory of canonical modules for Cohen-Macaulay local rings is developed by Bruns and Herzog in \cite[Chapter 3]{HERZ}.
+But, in the more general setting of an arbitrary $n$-dimensional local ring $(R,\fm)$, a canonical module for $R$ is a finitely generated $R$-module $C$ such that $C\otimes_{R}\widehat{R}\cong\H_{\fm}^n(R)^{\vee}$.
+In the special case where R is Cohen.Macaulay, this condition turns out to be equivalent to Bruns' and Herzog's definition, namely that a canonical module is precisely a maximal Cohen-Macaulay module of type one and of finite injective dimension that in some of the literature is called a dualizing module.
+As a remarkable result, Foxby \cite{FOX}, Reiten \cite{RET} and Sharp \cite{SHARP} proved that a Cohen-Macaulay local ring $R$ admits a canonical module if and only if it is homomorphic image of a Gorenstein local ring.
+In particular, if $R$ is complete and Cohen-Macaulay, then $\H_{\fm}^n(R)^{\vee}$ is a canonical module of $R$.
+On the other hand, the Local Duality Theorem provides a fundamental tool for the study of local cohomology modules with respect to the maximal ideal of a local ring.
+Although it only applies to local rings which can be expressed as homomorphic images of Gorenstein local rings, this is not a great restriction, because the class of such local rings includes the local rings of points on affine and quasi-affine varieties, and, as mentioned above, all complete local rings.
+This theorem provides a functorial isomorphism between the Ext modules of the canonical module and the local cohomology modules with respect to the maximal ideal of a local ring.
 Over a Cohen-Macaulay local ring, a canonical module, if exists, plays an important role in the studying of the algebraic and homological properties of ideals and modules.
 Thus, finding modules which preserve beneficiaries of the canonical modules is the aim of many commutative algebraists.
-In this direction, the principal aim of this paper is to study the properties of the $R$-module $\D_{\fa}(R)=\Hom_{R}(\H_{\fa}^c(R),\E(R/\fm))$ in the case where $R$ is a relative Cohen-Macaulay local ring with respect to $\fa$ and $c=\h_{R}\fa$ (i.e. there is precisely one non-vanishing local cohomology module of $R$ with respect to $\fa$).
+In this direction, the principal aim of this paper is to study the properties of the $R$-module $\D_{\fa}:=\H_{\fa}^c(R)^{\vee}$ in the case where $R$ is a relative Cohen-Macaulay local ring with respect to $\fa$ and $c=\h_{R}\fa$ (i.e. there is precisely one non-vanishing local cohomology module of $R$ with respect to $\fa$) and to provide a connection between the module $\H_{\fa}^c(R)^{\vee}$ and the local cohomology module with respect to the ideal $\fa$ of $R$.
 Indeed, we show that these modules treat like canonical modules over Cohen-Macaulay local rings.
 Recently, such modules have been studied by some authors, such as Hellus and Str$\ddot{u}$ckrad \cite{HST}, Hellus \cite{H}, Hellus and Schenzel \cite{HSC}, Khashyarmanesh \cite{KHSH} and Schenzel \cite{SC}, and has led to some interesting results.